YosysHQ/yosys/README.md

 - enums are supported (including inside packages)
 	- but are currently not strongly typed

-- packed structs and unions are supported.
+- packed structs and unions are supported
+	- arrays of packed structs/unions are currently not supported
+	- structure literals are currently not supported

+- multidimensional arrays are supported
+	- array assignment of unpacked arrays is currently not supported
+	- array literals are currently not supported

 - SystemVerilog interfaces (SVIs) are supported.
 Modports for specifying whether ports are inputs or outputs are supported.